To set up an audio task first you get a microphone that works with your sound

 set it's settings.
 Then you include <id DigitalVOX> and or <id RecordVocal> in

 The RecordVocal device simply records from the default audio capture device to a file, it does not generate any button presses.
 Using this device creates a file for every <ClockOn> in the item file, DMDX uses the name of the item file, the subject ID and the item number to make up the name.
-Data is stored as a single channel of 22KHz 16bit data that is the current response time limit in length if RecordVocal is running in legacy mode (without any parameters), see the <Timeout> keyword or is a number of milliseconds longer than the response if triggered by the VOX and a parameter was specified (the parameter being the number of extra milliseconds recording).
+Data is stored as a single channel of 22KHz 16bit data that is the current response time limit in length if RecordVocal is running in legacy mode (without any parameters, see the <Timeout> keyword) or is a number of milliseconds longer than the response if triggered by the VOX and a parameter was specified (the parameter being the number of extra milliseconds recording).
 Output wave files also contain an RT cue if the Digital VOX device is used in conjunction with the RecordVocal device.
 Recorded files go in the directory the item file is in unless something (like the Avast anti virus) blocks DMDX from creating the .WAV files there in which case you'll get a warning in the diagnostics and the data file indicating that the file has been created in the %temp% directory.
 You can even play out earlier recordings with the <wav> keyword if you don't use a subject ID, or these days if you do use a subject ID you can use the macro S in a file name to expand to the subject ID.

 The DigitalVOX device (which can be used in conjunction with the RecordVocal device) monitors audio data as it is captured and when it's energy rises beyond a preset threshold the button press +DigitalVOX is generated which is by default mapped to the VOX input.
 Setting the threshold is done with the Digital VOX calibration dialog.